hphng/personal-portfolio/README.md

 ## Portfolio Content
 - About me & Skills
 - Projects
+    - NoteScribe - a speech to text application
-    - Finbud - a financial website
+    - Finbud - an AI-powered financial website
     - Melify - a music app
     - Box chat - a real-time chat application
     - AsciiCam - a camera prototype project